luxfi/docs/docs/nodes/configure/chain-config-flags.md

 files, is VM-dependent.
 For example, some chains may expect `config.txt` while others expect `config.json`.
-If multiple files are provided with the same name but different extensions (for example `config.json` and `config.txt`) in the same sub-directory, LuxGo will exit with an error.
+If multiple files are provided with the same name but different extensions (for example `config.json` and `config.txt`) in the same sub-directory, Luxd will exit with an error.

-For a given chain, LuxGo will follow the sequence below to look for its config file, where all folder and file names are case sensitive:
+For a given chain, Luxd will follow the sequence below to look for its config file, where all folder and file names are case sensitive:

 - First it looks for a config sub-directory whose name is the chain ID - If it